Scroll Down To Order

 Sep 19—Kiev, Soviet Union, falls; 600,000 Soviet troops captured.

-Sep 20—“The Revenue Act of 1941" imposes new or heavier taxes designed to raise as additional $3,553,400,000 annually to pay part of the cost of the nation’s national defense and lend-lease programs.
+Sep 20—“The Revenue Act of 1941" imposes new or heavier taxes designed to raise an additional $3,553,400,000 annually to pay part of the cost of the nation’s national defense and Lend-Lease programs.

 Sep 23—German bombers sink the Soviet battleship “Marat” (23,600 tons).